auroranil/GLSL-Playground/README.md

 #GLSL Playground

-A simple program written in C++ that reads a custom fragment shader and shades it to the screen.
+A simple program written in C++ that reads a fragment shader and shades it to the screen.
 Has basic compatibility with GLSL Sandbox (Heroku) and Shadertoy fragment shaders.

 ## Dependencies

-* GLFW3 (tested and works on `3.0.4` on Ubuntu 14.04 64bit)
+* GLFW3 (tested and works on `3.0.4` on `Ubuntu 14.04 64bit`)

 ## Compile & Run
 Run `make` to compile the program.
 Once it is compiled, type in your shader in the `playground.fsh` file and run the executable to see it in action.

+    ./glsl_playground [width height]

 ## Inputs
 GLSL Sandbox (Heroku)